 Why choose a walk-in bath?

-As you get older or start experiencing reduced mobility from problems such as illness or injury, getting into or out of your bath may become difficult or even dangerous for some.
 If you are quite happy to have a shower and have a separate shower cubicle or wet room, that’s great and maybe the best option for you.
 However, many people still prefer the delight and relaxation of soaking in a warm bath.
 That’s where a walk-in bath or bath with transfer seat can still provide that option for you.

 The main types of walk-in bath